alecvictory/student-workbook/src/reflections/wk1/quiz1.md

 **1.** In the terminal, what is the command `cd` used for?
 <!-- enter you answer in the space below -->
 ```
+It's used to change directory
 ```

 **2.** In the terminal, what is the command `mkdir` used for?
 <!-- enter you answer in the space below -->
 ```
+It's used to make a new directory
 ```

 **3.** What is the `\<html>\</html>` tag in a document?
 <!-- enter you answer in the space below -->
 ```
+It's to show the document is HTML
 ```

 **4.** What does `HTML` stand for?
 <!-- enter you answer in the space below -->
 ```
+HyperText Markup Layer
 ```

 **5.** What Does `CSS` stand for?
 <!-- enter you answer in the space below -->
 ```
+Cascading Style Sheets
 ```

 **6.** What are the three components that makeup a `CSS` rule? <br> Example: